garden-io/garden/docs/reference/commands.md

 ### garden deploy

-Deploy service(s) to your environment..
+Deploy service(s) to your environment.

     Deploys all or specified services, taking into account service dependency order.